 If you like tofu and spicy food, you can’t miss out on mapo tofu.

-It’s the type of Chinese dish that combines the delicious flavors of spicy Sichuan peppercorns with the chewy texture of tofu and the meaty goodness of ground pork.
+It’s the type of Chinese-inspired dish that combines the delicious flavors of spicy Sichuan peppercorns with the chewy texture of tofu and the meaty goodness of ground pork.

-Of course, you can tone down the spiciness depending on how much spice you add.
+Of course, you can tone down the spiciness if you’re a peppercorn lightweight :)

 But, for this recipe, I’m trying to stick to the original mapo tofu flavors that authentic Chinese restaurants are known for.